 Powertrain Control Module = Engine Control Module and Transmission Control Module

-PCM (Powertrain Control Module) on the other hand controls several different aspects of the vehicle.
+ECM and PCM (Powertrain Control Module) on the other hand controls several different aspects of the vehicle.
 Usually, it’s Engine & Transmission.
 Sometimes, it may even be the steering and emissions systems, too.
 By allocating control of all the systems in one unit, the PCM can better regulate their functions (ex. when the PCM commands to change gears, it can pull back the throttle to get the shift smoother).
 The result is better fuel economy and power delivery.

 - Body Control Module (BCM)

 - Central Timing Module (CTM)